cs481-ekh/s24-slice-n-dice/README.md

 Simply run the build.sh script, which will install all dependencies in a virtual environment, and launch GoVizzy.

 ## Documentation
-All of the documentation for GoVizzy can be found in the docs directory.
-See the [intro page](docs/intro.md).
+All of the documentation for GoVizzy can be found in the docs/manual directory.
+See the [intro page](docs/manual/intro.md).

 ## Testing